 While some roles carry a genuine occupational requirement for Christian faith, many do not.
 You will be working with a welcoming group of colleagues from diverse faith and non-faith backgrounds and experiences.

 We also welcome volunteers in roles across the Diocese.
 Volunteers make an enormous contribution to the life of the Diocese.
-You can find roles listed below under 'DBF'.
+You can find roles listed under 'Lay vacancies' currently (left hand side).
 A sample volunteer agreement for volunteers working for the DBF is here.

 If there's a job here where you think you can make a real difference, we'd love to hear from you!